...

 Bike rentals are also such a fun way to get around St. Pete Beach (it’s my personal favorite).

-If you don’t mind spending a little bit more, Scoot Scoot Rentals is located in downtown St. Pete and is such a unique way to get around the beach.
-They have golf cart rentals, coupes, Polaris Slingshots, and so much more!
-You can do anywhere from 2-hour rentals to several days.
+If you don’t mind spending a little bit more, 727 Slingshots is located in downtown St. Pete and is such a unique way to get around the beach.
+They have 2 and 4-seater Slingshots available for hourly rentals.

 As you can see there are plenty of fun things to do in St. Pete Beach!
 If you have the time I highly encourage checking out some of St. Pete Beach’s surrounding areas as well!